SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 🚩We currently do not have a measure for our average sales revenue by store in our model.
 Hence, let us create a calculation to track this metric on our dashboard.

-121. Remove Sales Revenue as a Measure
+121. Remove Sales Revenue as a Measure (for the duplicate chart)

 122. Click **Add Measure**